Starting with a mixed metaphor isn't great but perhaps he was on a deadline.

 "But for those who fall, capitalism is an accomplice, an accomplice that demands the widest class divisions."

 And here we go from unconfirmed claims to outright wrong ones.
-The class divisions of capitalism are nowhere near as big as those of North Korea, medieval Europe, Dahomey under the warrior queens of almost any other society.
+The class divisions of capitalism are nowhere near as big as those of North Korea, medieval Europe, Dahomey under the warrior queens or almost any other society.
 Capitalism is the greatest negater of class in existence.
 There are no capitalist lords who can execute peasants, no capitalist bishops who can be tried only in ecclesiastical courts.
 When leftists talk about privilege they prove how little privilege there is.
 I mean REAL privilege is being able to carry a weapon when no-one else is, or demand trial by combat.
 It's not having people not assume you're stealing stuff in a shop.

 "In her book, bell hooks also writes, 'capitalism creates an environment of domination.' "